Ssstaffsignal

 2. "What if a single user generates 90% of traffic?"

-3. "How do you test this in production?"
+3. "How do you test rate limiting logic in production?"

-5. "How do you handle a global rate limit across regions?"
+5. "How do you handle a global rate limit across multiple regions?"

 6. "What's your failure budget for this service?"